micheqn3/my-tech-blog/README.md

 on other developers' posts as well.
 The application is structured using the MVC paradigm and uses sequelize as the ORM, handlebars.js as the template engine, express-session for authentication, and bcrypt for hashing passwords.

+This application allows the user to perform RESTful CRUD Operations including:

+- Creating posts and comments
+- Reading other users' posts and comments
+- Updating posts and comments
+- Deleting posts and comments

 ### Link to deployed application

 https://my-tech-blog-micheqn3.herokuapp.com/